 Knowing how the IRS is going to evaluate your offer, make sure you reasonably believe you have a chance to qualify.
 Otherwise, it may end up costing you money.

-- When you submit your offer, you must pay a $150 application fee and make a 20 percent tax payment.
+- When you submit your offer, you typically must pay an application fee and make a tax payment.

 - Once you send this off a refund is unavailable, even if the IRS rejects your offer.